Skip to main content

 3 common business scams and how to spot them

-Here are three common business scams to watch out for:
+Here are three common business scams to watch out for these holidays:

 Invoice and billing scams

-To avoid being scammed, always verify payments by logging into your account via the provider’s website or app directly.
+To protect yourself from being scammed, always verify payments by logging into your account via the provider’s website or app directly.
+Don’t share personal or business information or act on instructions that have come through a suspicious email, social media message or SMS.
 Never make payments by clicking links in emails or texts.

 Business identity theft

-Scammers hack into business email servers, systems and databases to fraudulently act on behalf of the business.
+Scammers can hack into business email servers, systems and databases to fraudulently act on behalf of a business.
 This type of scam can involve:

 • Sending emails from your company’s real email addresses, requesting payments or transfers from clients and customers;